greyshi/ut-events/UTEvents/readme.txt

 list of events (i.e., hitting the networked datastore and refreshing the view).
 The second item (which appears to be a magnifying glass) is used to search the events.
 	As an aside, to add an event to the database the following web form must be used: http://utevents.herokuapp.com/create.
+This site can be easily accessed from inside the app.
 The http://utevents.herokuapp.com site serves as a web front-end and back-end server for this app.

 Completed Features:
 	- Events can be input (via a web form for the time being)